cadnano/cadnano2.5/README.md

 ## License

-    the GUI code is GPLv3, the rest of the code BSD3.
+    the GUI code is GPLv3, the rest of the code is dual licensed as GPLv3 and BSD3.
     The full license can be found in LICENSE